Krande/code-aster-copy/conda/win_compatibility_issues/issue_tracker.md

 # Issue Tracker

+## 24.08.06: Unsigned int

+Likely caused by misconfiguration in `bibc/utilitai/inisig.c`.

+Will have to investigate further.

 ## 24.05.31: Issue with Windows Compatibility

 When compiling the code on Windows, the following error message is displayed: